Our Board

 Sam played football and became a 'student of the game', while he was a student at Mountain View High School in Mesa, Arizona.
 When he moved to Salem, he brought his love of sports to South Salem High School where he has coached all levels of football since 2008, Boys basketball at all three levels since 2006, and JV softball since 2017.
 Besides coaching, Sam helps coordinate the athletic website and all of the social media for the various sports programs at South Salem High School and helps coordinate the Saxon Football Golf Tournament.

-This is Sam's first year serving on the Salem-Keizer High School Sports Booster Club board and he is excited to bring his computer, social media, and planning knowledge to the community.
+Sam's runs all of the social media for the Salem-Keizer High School Sports Booster Club board and he is has brough his computer, social media, and planning knowledge to the community.

-Sam has been married to his wife Sara Mendez for 15 years and they have a son, Salvador, who will turn 3 in August.
+Sam has been married to his wife Sara Mendez since 2004 and they have a son, Salvador, who will was born in August, 2016.
 In his spare time you can find Sam, camping, hiking, and fishing.

 Mickey Toft